 Who Is Anthony Hopkins?

-Born on December 31, 1937, in Port Talbot, Wales, Anthony Hopkins pursued a stage career before working in film in the late '60s.
-Known for a variety of projects ranging from The Dawning to The Remains of the Day to Amistad, Hopkins has been nominated for several Oscars, winning for The Silence of the Lambs.
-His more fantastical work includes Titus, The Mask of Zorro and Thor, as well as HBO's Westworld.
+Anthony Hopkins pursued a stage career before working in film in the late 1960s.
+Known for a variety of projects ranging from The Dawning to The Remains of the Day to Amistad, Hopkins has been nominated for several Oscars, winning for The Silence of the Lambs and The Father.
+His more fantastical work includes Titus, The Mask of Zorro and Thor, as well as Westworld.

 Hopkins' career began heating up in the 1970s and '80s.
 He won an Emmy for his role as Bruno Richard Hauptmann in The Lindbergh Kidnapping Case (1976).
 Throughout the 1980s, Hopkins continued to impress the critics with his work in film and TV, winning multiple Emmy Awards and a BAFTA Award.